Femoro-popliteal Bypass is required in some patients with symptomatic peripheral vascular disease

-In order to prepare for this procedure, it is vital that a full medical work-up be obtained to confirm fitness for anaesthesia.
+In order to prepare for Femoro-popliteal Bypass, it is vital that a full medical assessment be obtained to confirm fitness for anaesthesia.

 This will involve a number of blood tests, and an assessment of the heart with an ECG, thallium scan, and referral to a cardiologist if there are any concerns about your heart.

-As the best choice for the vascular tube (or conduit) for the bypass is the patient’s own saphenous vein of that limb, the leg is scanned using ultrasound to confirm the vein’s suitability.
-If there is no suitable vein, a prosthetic graft (PTFE) will be used.
+As the best choice of conduit for the bypass is the patient’s own saphenous vein, the leg is scanned using ultrasound to confirm the vein’s suitability.
+If there is no suitable vein, a prosthetic (artificial) graft can be used.

 Day of procedure

-You may be admitted on the morning of the procedure if your work-up has been completed.
+You may be admitted on the morning of the procedure if your assessment has been completed.
 You will be required to bring ALL of your usual medications.

 It is important to fast for at least 6 hours prior to the procedure.
 For a morning procedure, you will need to fast from midnight, whereas for an afternoon procedure, this will mean fasting from 7am.

 A full general anaesthetic is administered, and a tube inserted into your windpipe (trachea) to help with your breathing while you are asleep.
-A catheter is also inserted into your bladder to help in monitoring your fluid status.
+A catheter is also inserted into your bladder to monitor your urine output.
 This will remain for the first 48 hours.

 The operation is performed on the affected leg.

-If the vein is known to be suitable, it is removed (harvested) through an incision extending from just below the knee to the groin.
+If the saphenous vein is suitable, it is removed through an incision extending from just below the knee to the groin.
 The femoral artery is exposed in the groin and the popliteal artery is exposed either above or below the knee, depending on which site is the more appropriate.

 Heparin is administered to help keep the blood thin.
-The graft (vein or prosthetic) is joined (anastomosed) to the popliteal artery and to the femoral artery, thereby bypassing the blockage in the thigh.
+The graft (vein or prosthetic) is joined (anastomosed) to the femoral artery and popliteal artery, thereby bypassing the blockage.
 This restores the circulation to the lower part of the leg.

-The wound(s) are closed and dressed, with suction drains placed in both wounds.
-Antibiotics are commenced at the time of surgery, and are continued for 48 hours, until all lines and catheters are removed.
+The wounds are closed and dressed, with suction drains placed adjacent to both joins.
+Antibiotics are commenced at the time of surgery and are continued for 48 hours until all lines and catheters are removed.